abdalrahman-alhmouz/data-Structure-alogarethem/chalenges/README.md

  # BinaryTree
 <!-- Short summary or background information -->
-* Write an instance method called find-maximum-value,return maximum value;
+* Write a breadth first traversal method which takes a Binary Tree as its unique input.;

  ## solve :

-creat  findMax method () with node parameters ;
+- creat  traversal method () with node parameters ;
-- check if its null or not;
+- create linkList Array accept Node;
-- assign res to root.data;
+- add Node to the array;
+- while array not null {
-- assign left to findMax(root.left);
+ - assign node to array.remove;
- - assign right to findMax(root.right);
+- assign hello String to node .value ;
- - check if left side is larger than root ;
+- check if left side is not null then ;
- - assign root to left ;
+- assign node to array.add(node.left);
-- check if right side is larger than root ;
+- check if right side is not null then ;
- - assign root to right
+- assign node to array.add(node.left);
- - return root ;
+- return hello ;
 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
  * self working